olivergafvert/topcat/README.md

 addpath(genpath('path to/topcat/matlab'))
 ~~~

-Then execute the script load_topcal.m.
+Then execute the script load_topcat.m.